Ganjifa

 Cultural Context

-Ganjifa traces its roots to Persian ganjifeh playing cards, introduced to India by Mughal Emperor Babur in the early 16th century.
-The name itself derives from the Persian word for "playing cards."
+Ganjifa traces its roots to Persian ganjifeh playing cards, brought into India under the early Mughals.
+The emperor Babur recorded sending a ganjifa set to a friend in 1527 - one of the first firm references to the game in India.
+The name derives from the Persian word for "playing cards."